 Luckily, while yellow-tinted water is pretty alarming, it’s not a guaranteed sign of danger.
 There are many reasons why your water may have taken on a yellow color, and many can be easily resolved.

 Let’s look at some of the most common causes of yellow water, and how to fix the problem.

 Table of Contents

 Why is the Water Coming Out of My Tap Yellow?

 First off, test your water – especially if yellow tap water is a new issue in your home.
-A test may help you determine the source of the problem, if your yellow water is being caused by contaminants like tannins, iron or manganese (more on this below).
+A test may help you determine the source of the problem, if your yellow water is being caused by contaminants like tannins, iron or other inorganics in the water (more on this below).

 You should also ask yourself a few questions:

 - Do you get your water supply from a public system or a private well?